jinho-choi123/Triton-100-Days-Challenge/README.md

-# CUDA 100 Days Challenge
+# Triton 100 Days Challenge

 This is a 100-day challenge to learn CUDA programming in Triton.